gufranco-zz/vagrant-boxes/README.md

 Vagrant Boxes
 =============

-Boxes do Vagrant que utilizo como base para ambientes de desenvolvimento de aplicações.
+Vagrant boxes that I use as base to develop new projects.

 #### Ruby On Rails
 * RVM